timrwilliams/documentation/Platform Documentation.md

 * 55 seconds read timeout between two consecutive chunks of data being sent to the client
 * 55 seconds send timeout between two consecutive chunks of data being sent by the client

 To overcome this timeout limitations you have to explicitly implement WebSocket [Ping-Pong control](http://tools.ietf.org/html/rfc6455#page-36) mechanism which keeps connection alive even time gaps between data chunks exceeds defined timeouts.
+Nevertheless, many of the WebSocket libraries or clients implemented in many languages already bring this feature out of the box.

 ## Performance & Caching